-Start your trip at the Cultural Centre to deepen your experience and understanding of Uluru-Kata Tjuta National Park.
+Start your trip at the Cultural Centre to support the local community and deepen your understanding of Uluru-Kata Tjuta National Park.

 Here you can learn about Anangu culture and the park’s natural environment through exhibits and free presentations with Anangu and park rangers.

-There are also a variety of displays, a visitor information desk, Aboriginal art galleries and a range of shops and facilities.
+There are also displays, a visitor information desk, Aboriginal art galleries and several community-owned shops and facilities.

 Visitors should allow at least two hours to fully explore and appreciate the Cultural Centre.